benchmarkstudios/barebones/README.md

 * [LiveReload Chrome plugin](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei)

-Clone/download the barebones repositories into your WordPress /wp-content/themes/ directory and run the following to install all of this project's Grunt dependencies:
+Clone/download the barebones repositories into your WordPress /wp-content/themes/ directory and run the following to install all [Laravel Elixir](http://laravel.com/docs/master/elixir) dependencies:

     npm install

+Edit your gulpfile.js adding the required tasks (check the [Laravel Elixir](http://laravel.com/docs/master/elixir) documentation for further information and more tasks).

 Then run:

-    npm run watch
+    gulp *to compile*
+	gulp watch *to watch*
+	gulp --production *to minify*

-This will execute the default tasks: compiling sass/js and spawning the file watcher.
+This will execute all the Gulp tasks on the gulpfile.js.

 ## WordPress Support